Jury Service

 More Information for Jurors

-Grand Jurors, you will serve a term of 4 months.
-You will receive a Summons with information regarding Grand Jury Duty in the mail approximately one month prior to the beginning of your term of service.
-You will be summoned to appear at a certain date and time listed on the paperwork you receive by U.S. mail.
-The Seneca County Grand Jury currently meets weekly on Wednesdays.
+Grand Jurors will serve a term of four months.
+A Summons with information regarding Grand Jury Duty will be received in the mail approximately one month prior to the beginning of the term.
+You will be summoned to appear at a certain date and time listed on the paperwork.
+The Seneca County Grand Jury currently meets every other Wednesday.
 The Seneca County Prosecutor will notify you of the dates and times to appear.
-Some days you may only serve a half day and others may be a whole day.
+Some days may be a half day and others may be a whole day.

-For Petit jurors, you will be called to be a juror on an “as needed basis.”
-You will receive a post card with a date and time to appear approximately one week prior to the date of jury service.
-Included on that card is a telephone number to call the night before the trial date to see if you will actually need to appear.
-Most jury trials last two days.
-However, a trial could last longer.
-The Judge will adjourn the jury each evening and will instruct you as to what time to return the following morning.
+Petit Jurors will serve a term of four months and will be called to be a juror on an “as needed basis.”
+A postcard will be sent with a date and time to appear approximately one week prior to the date of jury service.
+Included on the postcard is a telephone number to call the night before the trial date to see if your appearance is needed.
+Most jury trials last two days, however, a trial could last longer.
+The Judge will adjourn the jury each evening and will instruct what time to return the following morning.

-Trials normally start at 9:00 a.m. with the jury expected to be here by 8:45 a.m.
-Since the doors of the Seneca County Justice Center do not open until 8:30 a.m., we ask that you do not arrive before then.
-The Judge will dismiss you in the afternoon, usually between 4:00 p.m. and 4:30 p.m.
-However, if the jury is in deliberation, the Court may require you to stay until a verdict is reached.
+Trials normally start at 9:00 a.m. with the jury expected to arrive by 8:45 a.m.
+The doors of the Seneca County Justice Center open at 8:30 a.m.
+The Judge will dismiss jurors in the afternoon, usually between 4:00 and 4:30 p.m.
+However, if the jury is deliberating, the Court may require jurors to stay until a verdict is reached.

 Your employment is protected by law while you are serving as a juror.
 If you should have a problem with your employer in connection with your jury service, please contact the Court immediately.

-It is critical that you report on time.
+Reporting on time is critical.
 Court cannot start until all jurors are present.
 The right to trial by jury is one of the cornerstones of the American legal procedure, and it allows citizens to take an active part in the judicial system.
 Jury service is not voluntary, but a civic duty imposed upon all citizens by law.
-If the summons is not honored, you can be ordered to show cause why you should not be held in contempt of Court.
+If the summons is not honored, you could be ordered to show cause why you should not be held in contempt of Court.

 In most cases, you will be required to be present no later than 8:45 a.m.